freistli/AdvancedRAG/README.md

 1. Click one Index Build tab
 2. Upload a file to file section

-   Note:  The backend is Azure Document Intellegence to read the content, in general it supports lots of file formats, recommend to use PDF (print it as PDF) if the content is complicated
+   Note:  The backend is Azure Document Intelligence to read the content, in general it supports lots of file formats, recommend to use PDF (print it as PDF) if the content is complicated

 3. Click Submit